-To make the job of applying the National Agreement easier, USPS and NALC publish a Joint Contract Administration Manual (JCAM) that clarifies, section by section, the meaning of the contract as agreed on by both the union and management-often based on the outcome of previous grievances.
+To make the job of applying the National Agreement even easier, USPS and NALC publish a Joint Contract Administration Manual (JCAM) that clarifies, section by section, the meaning of the contract as agreed upon by both the union and management-often based on the outcome of previous grievances.
 With the JCAM in hand, stewards and managers can settle many disputes quickly.
+The JCAM is available to all NALC members on the NALC website.
+A printed copy has also been provided to every post office and delivery unit throughout the country to assist in resolving contractual disputes.
+With the signing of each new National Agreement, NALC and USPS revise the JCAM to reflect the contractual changes.